-According to the Food and Agriculture Organization of the United Nations, in 2013, the top 20 producing countries were: China; India; Nigeria; USA; Sudan (former); Myanmar; Indonesia; Argentina; United Republic of Tanzania; Senegal; Cameroon; Ghana; Viet Nam; Chad; Malawi; Democratic Republic of the Congo; Brazil; Uganda; Niger; and Burkina Faso.
+According to the Food and Agriculture Organization of the United Nations, in 2018, the top 10 producing countries were: Mainland China; India; Nigeria; Sudan; USA; Myanmar; Indonesia; United Republic of Tanzania; Argentina; Chad; and Senegal.

-Most of the U.S. peanut crop is used in domestic edible products each year.
-Peanuts, peanut butter and peanut candy are some of the most popular products in the United States.
-American consumers eat more than 6 pounds or 2.7 kilograms (kernel basis) of peanut products each year, worth more than $2 billion at the retail level.
+Most of the US peanut crop is used in domestic edible products each year.
+Peanuts, peanut butter and peanut candy are some of the most popular products in the United States, with about 60% of the peanuts grown being used to make peanut butter.